wp-plugins/collapsing-categories/readme.txt

       explicitly set to auto-expand).
 Possible values:
          * 1 (true) (default)
          * 0 (false)
-* debug
-    * When set to true, extra debugging information will be displayed in the underlying code of your page (but not visible from the browser).
-Use this option if you are having problems
 * showTopLevel
     * When set to false, the top level category will not be shown.
 This could be useful if you only want to show subcategories from one particular